 Plenty of high street favourites but also a selection of original offerings too – like Turkish eatery Hattusa, sushi restaurant Kazoku or smoked meat specialists Brisket and Barrel.
 And there’s some decent pubs too like The George & Dragon in Chipstead or (just a short drive away) a rural pub and country-walk combo, like The Chaser Inn, at Shipbourne.

 There is a good array of high street chains, but also a decent selection of independents boutiques too.
+With everything from The Clever Dresser for fashion to The Fish Shop fishmongers.
 Oh and don’t forget the award-winning Sevenoaks Bookshop and The Stag community arts centre for theatre and cinema.